-NOTE: These funding targets (tracked at the source listed above) are set for donor countries and differ from those in the ACT-A Strategic Plan, which include expected contributions from development banks and self-funding middle-income countries.
+NOTE: Figure 1 does not include ACT-A pending allocations.
+These funding targets (tracked at the source listed above) are set for donor countries and differ from those in the ACT-A Strategic Plan, which include expected contributions from development banks and self-funding middle-income countries.

 In February 2022, the ACT-Accelerator Facilitation Council's Finance and Resource Mobilization Working Group, chaired by Norway, set out a "fair share" framework to set contribution benchmarks by country.
 The calculation of the fair share benchmarks is based on the size of national economies and likely gains from a faster recovery of the global economy and trade.

 Several countries made new financial pledges to ACT-A during the Second Global COVID-19 Summit, which are not yet reflected in the ACT-A funding data displayed in Figures 2.1 and 2.2.
 Canada is the first country to pledge their "fair share ask" for the 2021-2022 budget year (not yet reflected in the ACT-A data).
-Since the last update, no new countries have exceeded their fair share ask.
+Since the last update, Germany, France, United States, Saudi Arabia, and Japan have increased their contributions.